parttimehacker/djangomodel/README.md

 ## Features
 List the ready features here:
-- Provides django server rest_framework GET, PUT, POST and DELETE functions
+- Provides django server rest_framework interface via python **requests** GET, PUT, POST and DELETE functions
 - Isolates the process to update the web server from the rest of the application
 - Code passes pylint with a score of 10.0